The Promise (Potok novel): Plot summary

 As Reuven's rabbinic ordination (smicha) examinations approach, Rav Kalman tells Reuven that he must make a choice: to use his father's method and fail, or to use the traditional method of Talmud study and become a rabbi.
 At the same time, word leaks out that there will be a new department in the university that will teach Talmud in a secular manner, which infuriates Rav Kalman.
 Reuven's father informs Reuven that he may be offered a position in the planned rabbinics department.

 As the months pass, Michael descends into silent catatonia, which sends panic through Reuven, the Gordon family, and Danny (whose career hinges on the experiment).

 Eventually, Reuven takes his smicha examinations.
 Deciding to be true to himself, Reuven uses his father's method of emending the text of the Talmud in order to clarify more complicated passages.
-This surprises even the dean and the more progressive Rav Gershenson (who was Reuven's teacher in The Chosen), yet the two men are impressed with Reuven's knowledge and creativity.
+This surprises even the dean and the more progressive Rav Gershenson (who was Reuven's teacher in The Chosen and is modeled on Rabbi Joseph B. Soloveitchik), yet the two men are impressed with Reuven's knowledge and creativity.
 On the other hand, Rav Kalman appears to be angered and annoyed.

 In the end, Rav Kalman gives Reuven smicha, stating that although he vehemently disagrees with his methods, he can hear the love of Jewish text in his voice, something he had not heard since his students were killed in the Holocaust.
 As a compromise between the school and Rav Kalman, Reuven's father's cannot teach in the rabbinics department at Hirsch, yet Reuven is given a post in the department, where he will be allowed to use the critical method, and where Rav Kalman promises to fight with him about it.
 Reuven's father instead accepts a post at the Zechariah Frankel Seminary.
 At Reuven's graduation ceremony Rav Kalman and Reuven's father politely shake hands and Rav Kalman tells him that he has never had a student with more audacity than Reuven, yet he has also never had a student with more respect.

 After months of confinement, Michael finally talks when Reuven visits and mentions that Rav Kalman is giving him smicha—the same Rav Kalman who had attacked Reuven's father in the press.
 Michael reveals that his anger and other problems stem from the fact that his father is an outspoken secular rabbi who is hated and attacked, which made Michael feel alienated and uncomfortable; he hates his father and his mother, and yet, he also loves them, and fears that his hate will hurt them irreparably.
 Michael secretly wished the elder Malter's work would prevent Reuven from receiving smicha, and therefore, Reuven would hate his father, and have something in common with Michael.
 Having expressed his true feelings, he embraces his parents and is now ready to begin traditional therapy with Danny.